Too long; didn't solve: Discussion

 At the prompt level, we find that prompt length is a consistent predictor of empirical difficulty across all evaluated models: longer prompts are associated with higher mean failure rates.
 This relationship is also reflected in the mixed-effects analysis, whose fitted trends suggest that all five models degrade in performance as prompt length increases.
 At the same time, the fitted slopes are broadly similar, indicating that the models do not appear to differ dramatically in their sensitivity to prompt length at the level captured by this analysis.

-The mixed-effects analysis provides a useful descriptive summary of the length--failure relationship across models, but it should not be overinterpreted as a fully generative account of the data.
-In particular, the response variable is discrete and bounded, the number of models is small, and the present specification does not explicitly model problem-level random effects.
-We therefore regard the fitted trends mainly as evidence that the positive association between structural length and failure is broadly shared across the evaluated models.

-At the level of problem--solution pairs, we likewise find that solution length is a significant predictor of model failure: longer reference solutions are associated with harder problems on average.
+At the level of problem-solution pairs, we likewise find that solution length is a significant predictor of model failure: longer reference solutions are associated with harder problems on average.
 This is consistent with prior work showing that mathematical reasoning difficulty often scales with the number of steps needed to arrive at a correct solution \citep{chain-of-thought}.
-As with prompt length, the fitted slopes in the mixed-effects analysis are broadly similar across models, suggesting that solution length functions mainly as a shared source of difficulty rather than a model-specific weakness.
+However, the correlations of prompt length and solution length with model failure should each be interpreted differently.
+The reference solution is not shown to the model, so its length is best understood as a proxy for the amount of reasoning reflected in the human-written solution, rather than as an input-side feature of the prompt itself.
+On the other hand, prompt length emerges as a potential driver of model failure, meriting further exploration and ablation studies.

 The interpretation of cross-model disagreement is more delicate.
 Because disagreement measures based on variance are mechanically constrained by mean failure, raw variance correlations are difficult to interpret, especially in a dataset skewed toward harder tasks.
 For that reason, we treat the disagreement analysis as exploratory and focus on a simple normalised variance measure.
 Under this adjustment, both prompt length and solution length retain only weak negative associations with realised model separation.
-The prompt-length association is somewhat stronger than the solution-length one, but we interpret this difference as a preliminary indicator, as further investigation is needed.

-Nevertheless, we do observe a qualitative asymmetry: while both prompt and solution length predict difficulty, only prompt length retains a residual association with reduced model separation after controlling for mean failure.
-This suggests that longer items may be somewhat less effective at separating models at a given difficulty level in this particular benchmark.
+We therefore do not treat reduced discriminativeness as a headline result.
+At most, the evidence suggests that longer items may be somewhat less effective at separating models at a given difficulty level in this particular benchmark.

-This difference may reflect the distinct roles of the two variables: prompt length is closer to a surface property of task presentation, whereas solution length may additionally reflect intrinsic mathematical complexity, authoring style, and the granularity with which reasoning is written down.
-More broadly, these results are specific to this adversarial dataset, this model set, and this evaluation protocol.
-We therefore view the disagreement analysis as indicative rather than definitive.